 Instead, Stannis travels west to take Deepwood Motte from the ironborn that hold it.
 Jon Snow advises him to go through the mountains north of Winterfell and win the support of the mountain clans, including the Flints, Wulls, Norreys and Liddles.
 The mountain clans are deeply loyal to the memory of Eddard Stark and would take pride in receiving a king.
 Stannis wins over several of their chiefs, such as Old Torghen Flint and Hugo "Big Bucket" Wull.
 With an additional three thousand men in his army, Stannis then retakes Deepwood Motte.
 Stannis takes several ironborn captive, including Asha Greyjoy, and returns Deepwood Motte to House Glover, an act that gains him popular support in the North and earns him the support of the Glovers and House Mormont.
-Stannis's men are also reinforced by survivors of the Sack of Winterfell who have been hiding in the wolfswood.
+Stannis's men are also reinforced by survivors of the battle at Winterfell who have been hiding in the wolfswood.
 His army marches on Winterfell and is eventually joined by the forces of Arnolf Karstark and Mors Umber.
 However, they are slowed by relentless snowstorms.
 Learning of Arnolf Karstark's planned treachery from Arnolf's niece, Alys, Jon Snow sends a message to Stannis trying to warn him.

-According to a taunting letter written by Ramsay Bolton to Jon Snow, Stannis was killed along with most of his army in the Siege of Winterfell.
+According to a taunting letter written by Ramsay Bolton to Jon Snow, Stannis was killed along with most of his army in the siege of Winterfell.
 Stannis's last known location was a snowed-in crofters' village three days west of Winterfell.
 It is unknown, however, if Stannis is really dead, or if it is just a lie written by Ramsay.

 The Winds of Winter